Raphael Rabello: Later career and success

 His most productive years spanned 1982 to 1995.
 He was considered by many to be one of the finest guitarists of his generation.
 He played in many different styles, but specialized in choro.
 His first album was released in 1982 and, influenced by Dino 7 Cordas, Rabello adopted the name 'Raphael 7 Cordas', which was also the name of his first record.
 However, he did not use this nickname for very long.

 Throughout his career, Rabello recorded 16 albums, some of them in collaboration with other artists, such as Dino 7 Cordas, Elizeth Cardoso and Paulo Moura.
 He also participated on about 600 albums, recording in Brazil and abroad.
 He participated in concerts and recordings with a number of well-known Brazilian musicians, such as Tom Jobim, Ney Matogrosso, Jaques Morelenbaum and Paulo Moura, as well as international players, such as Paco de Lucia.

 Rabello also became famous abroad.
 He performed shows in Italy, Switzerland, Argentina, Chile, Mexico, Portugal, France, Canada and the United States.
 In 1994, he moved to the U.S. and met Laurindo Almeida, who helped to spread his work around the world.
 There, he also gave guitar lessons in Los Angeles.
 At the end of the same year, he returned to Brazil to participate in the project "Orgulho do Brasil", which had the goal of recording songs composed by the most notable artists of that country.
 In this project, he recorded a tribute to Capiba, which was released in 2002.

 Final years

-In 1989, Rabello was involved in a car accident and suffered multiple fractures in his right arm.
-After a delicate surgery, he recovered and continued to play months later.
+In 1989, Rabello was involved in a serious car accident and suffered multiple fractures in his right arm.
+After a delicate surgery, he recovered and returned to playing months later.
 However, during the surgery, he contracted HIV in a blood transfusion.
 Hopeless, he became addicted to alcohol and drugs.
 On April 27, 1995, Rafael Rabello died of cardiac dysrhythmia followed by respiratory arrest.